Hate coupons? I don’t get you, but I can still help you save money.

 Most retailers offer a price adjustment period, but I doubt you have time to track prices on items you buy to request cash back when there’s a price drop.

-Paribus will monitor your online purchases at merchants they monitor and alert you when items go on sale to help you get cash back.
+Paribus will monitor your online purchases at certain retailers and alert you when items go on sale to help you get cash back.
 Yep, it’s free.

 Paribus compensates us when you sign up for Paribus using the links we provided.